10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 Stripe’s journey has not been without its challenges, from navigating complex regulatory environments to managing the pressures of rapid growth.
 However, the way the Collison brothers approached these challenges is instructive.

 They saw regulation not as a hurdle, but as an opportunity to build trust with their users.
-By prioritizing compliance and working closely with regulators, they were able to not only meet but exceed the standards required to operate in various markets.
+By prioritizing compliance and collaborating with regulators, Stripe exceeded market standards and ensured smooth global operations.

 Their approach to challenges was always rooted in integrity and transparency.
-Whether it was dealing with public controversies or scaling their infrastructure to meet growing demand, the Collisons were committed to maintaining the trust of their users and staying true to their mission.
+The Collisons navigated controversies and scaled infrastructure while maintaining user trust and staying true to their mission.

 7. Thinking Globally, Acting Locally